segmentio/segment-docs/src/protocols/faq.md

 ### If I omit unplanned properties or properties that generate JSON schema violations, what happens to them?

-Properties that are omitted due to JSON Schema Violations or being unplanned are not stored in Segment logs.
+Segment doesn't store unplanned properties and properties omitted due to JSON Schema Violations in Segment logs.
+Segment drops omitted properties from the events.
+You can find the omitted properties in the `context.violations` object of an event payload.
+If you forward Violations to a new source, then you can also see the omitted properties in the Violation Generated event under `violationField` in the `properties` object.

 Segment only stores fully blocked events for 30 days.
-Omitted properties are dropped from the events and can only be found in the `context.violations` object of an event payload.
-If Violations are forwarded to a new source, then the omitted properties can also be seen in the Violation Generated event under `violationField` in the `properties` object of the event.

 ### Why am I seeing unplanned properties/traits in the payload when violations are triggered, despite using schema controls to omit them?